-- a.
+- 0- No muscular contraction detected - I-A barely detectable flicker or trace of contraction - 2- Active movement of the body part with gravity eliminated - 3- Active movement against gravity - 4- Active movement against gravity and some resistance - 5- Active movement against full resistance without evident fatigue.
+This is normal muscle strength. - 10.
+Inspect head and neck. - a.
 Inspect for abnormality of shape, size, and symmetry of bones and for lesions of skin and scalp. - b.
 Palpate for any abnormalities or lesions, i.e., bumps, depressions, etc. - c.
 Note hair texture and alopecia, if present. - 11.
 Inspect eyelids, conjunctivae and sclerae.
 Note the translucency and vascular pattern of both the scleral and palpebral conjunctivae and the color of the sclerae (pigmented or icteric).
 Note exophthalmos, ptosis, entropion, ectropion. - 12.
 Test visual acuity with pocket screener (CN II), one eye at a time.
-Have patient cover the other eye with their palm.
+Have patient cover other eye with their palm.
 The patient should wear their glasses or contacts. - 13.
-Test visual fields using confrontation method (CN II) one eye at a time - 14.
+Test visual fields using confrontation method (CN II). - 14.
 Check extraocular muscles.
-Check all size cardinal fields of gaze (CN III, IV, VI); also observe for nystagmus. - 15.
+Check all cardinal fields of gaze (CN III, IV, VI); also observe for nystagmus. - 15.
 Check for accommodation (pupil convergence and constriction). - 16.
 Test pupillary reaction to light - a.
 Initially note size and shape of pupils. - b.
 Using a light, check both direct and consensual reaction to light (CN II, III, and mid-brain connections). - 17.
 Perform funduscopic examination.
 Have patient remove glasses.
-Hold the ophthalmoscope in your right hand and use your right eye when examining the patient's right eye; and hold the ophthalmoscope in your left hand and use your left eye when examining the patients left eye.
-STUDENT EXPLAINS BOTH the INSTRUMENT MAIN FEATURES AND TECHNIQUE - a.
+Hold the ophthalmoscope in your right hand, and use your right eye when examining the patients right eye; and hold the ophthalmoscope in your left hand and use your left eye when examining the patients left eye. - a.
 With the ophthalmoscope 12-15 inches from the patient's eye, check for the red reflex and for opacities in lens or aqueous. - b.
 Slowly approach the patient more closely and systematically inspect for: